KamilOratynski/application/README.txt

 Application displays "x" character as many times as defined by given first parameter.
 Character can be changed by setting second parameter.
-When the given characters are displayed, one character can be replaced by entering its number on which it is and defined a new character.
+One character can be replaced by entering its number on which it is and defined a new character.